bjcosta/landscaping/pond/ponds.md

 # History

 Throughout the process I have worked on a few different pond designs based on where they were situated.
-This page documents prior stages in the pond design so I can keep a record of major changes.
+This page documents prior stages in the pond design so I can keep a record of major changes and thoughts.

 This page is largely for my benefit and is probably of little use for others.